 My Nonprofit Reviews

-Review for Surfing The Nations Foundation, Wahiawa, HI, USA
+Review for Surfing The Nations, Wahiawa, HI, USA

 I have been living on Oahu for a couple of years.
 I remember back in 2010 driving up through Wahiawa to the North Shore and noting how absolutely sketch the area was.
 The particular area was home to a nasty bar, liquor store, X rated picture shop, “lady” club, and a “house of ill repute.”
 Some people might consider that a wonderful example of civilization at its finest, but I personally thought the sight of it all was not cool.